nasa/astrobee/INSTALL.md

 # Install

-## Quick start using the remote Astrobee docker images
+## Quick start using the remote Astrobee Docker images

 *The following has been tested on native Ubuntu systems using X11 (the default).
 Please see [these ROS pages](http://wiki.ros.org/docker/Tutorials#Tooling_with_Docker) for more resources.*

 Make sure you have Docker installed in your Ubuntu system following the [installation instructions](https://docs.docker.com/engine/install/ubuntu/) and [post-installation steps for Linux](https://docs.docker.com/engine/install/linux-postinstall/).

-For some systems (with discrete graphics cards), you may need to install [additional software](http://wiki.ros.org/docker/Tutorials/Hardware%20Acceleration).
+For some systems (with discrete graphics cards), you may need to install [additional software for hardware acceleration](http://wiki.ros.org/docker/Tutorials/Hardware%20Acceleration).

 ``` bash
 git clone https://github.com/nasa/astrobee.git